BayAreaMetro/MTCDataModel/Project-Documentation/README.md

 The figure below illustrates the details described above.
 ![MDM Detail](images/dataset-detail.png)

-This list contains all of the inventoried datasets as found on the [BASIS Website](http://basis.bayareametro.gov/results)
+This list contains key datasets listed on the [BASIS Website](http://basis.bayareametro.gov/results) that have been marked for inclusion in the MDM Data Store.

 ### Administrative Boundaries
 -- Not Yet Added To Inventory --